NamishBillavaM/Soc_chipdesign_vsd/README.md

 - These **IPs**/**BLOCKS** have user defined locations, and hence are placed in a chip before automated placement and routing.
 So they are called as **preplaced cells**.
 - Automated placement and routing tools places the remaining logiacal cells in the design onto the chip.
   ![image](https://github.com/user-attachments/assets/3bcf4e44-ce01-48ef-89ad-500614cf41f7)
-### Surrounding THe Preplaced Cells with Decoupling Capacitors :-
+### Surrounding The Preplaced Cells with Decoupling Capacitors :-
 ![image](https://github.com/user-attachments/assets/62a1ae66-07a0-4bcc-9312-edfcc0f1e6be)
 - A decoupling capacitor is a capacitor, which is used decouple the critical cells from main power supply, in order to protect the cells from the disturbance occuring in the power distribution lines and source.
 - The purpose of using decoupling capacitors is to deliver current to the gates during switching.